yarafe/Private-Link/README.md

 ![Traffic_Flow](images/Azure_Private_link_Deployment_with_FGT_Traffic_Flow.png)

-Private DNS integration with private endpoint is mandatory here.
+Private DNS integration with private endpoint is <b>mandatory</b> here.
 The clients should be able to resolve the server FQDN with the Private endpoint IP address.

 ![Private_DNS](images/Private_DNS_Zone.png)